Roche's Alzheimer's drug fails to meet goal in long awaited trial | Health

 Most of the 55 million people suffering from dementia worldwide are likely to be affected by Alzheimer's disease, according to the World Health Organization.
 In 2030, dementia is expected to affect 78 million.
 Alzheimer's is difficult to diagnose, especially during its early stages.

-Berenberg analysts had put a 50% probability on Roche achieving 10 billion Swiss francs in peak annual gantenerumab sales.
-Other analysts had not included the drug candidate in their group revenue estimates, due to uncertainty.
 Germany's Morphosys would have received tiered royalties of about 2% to 3% on future gantenerumab sales from its early role in developing the drug.
+Its shares plunged 28%.
 Royalty Pharma would have been entitled to about 3% to 4% of gantenerumab sales under a 2021 deal with Morphosys.

-Analysts have said the read-out from the trial would impact stock market confidence in Roche's development prowess, especially after lung cancer immunotherapy hopeful tiragolumab fell through in trials earlier this year, battering the company's shares.
-Schwan earlier this year sought to curb expectations for the Graduate trials but the head of Roche's pharma unit last month acknowledged that Biogen's success with lecanemab had reignited hopes.

-For now, Roche's setback leaves Biogen and Eisai as leaders in the race for a potential multi-billion Alzheimer's market.
-But Eli Lilly is working on another amyloid-targeting antibody drug, donanemab, with results of a key late-stage trial expected by mid-2023.
-The trial success of Biogen and Eisai in September was a comeback for the pair, which became mired in controversy last year over the U.S. Food and Drug Administration's approval of Aduhelm, another beta-amyloid drug jointly developed by the two companies.
+Eli Lilly is also working on an amyloid-targeting antibody drug, donanemab, with results of a key late-stage trial expected by mid-2023.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)